-- The School will keep all child protection records confidential and locked in the cupboard in the Headmistress' Office, allowing disclosure only to those who need to know the information in order to safeguard and promote the welfare of children. - The School will co-operate with police and social services to ensure that all relevant information is shared for the purposes of child protection investigations under Section 47 of the Children Act 1989 in accordance with the requirements (KCSIE). - We understand that Data Protection Act 2018 and UK GDPR must not be a barrier for sharing information regarding safeguarding concerns in line with 'Working Together to Safeguard Children' and KCSIE. - The Designated Safeguarding Lead will disclose any information about a pupil to other members of staff on a need to know basis only.
+- The School will co-operate with police and social services to ensure that all relevant information is shared for the purposes of child protection investigations under Section 47 of the Children Act 1989 in accordance with the requirements (KCSIE). - We understand that Data Protection Act 2018 and UK GDPR must not be a barrier for sharing information regarding safeguarding concerns in line with 'Working Together to Safeguard Children' and KCSIE. - The Designated Safeguarding Lead will disclose any information about a pupil to other members of staff on a need to know basis only.

-If a pupil leaves the School then all child protection records will be passed on to the receiving School as soon as possible and within 5 days of an in-year transfer or five days from the start of a new term.
+If a pupil leaves the School, then all child protection records will be passed on to the receiving School as soon as possible and within 5 days of an in-year transfer or five days from the start of a new term.
 A letter is sent to all feeder schools requesting any child protection records when a child joins High March.
 (See Appendix 7)